 Nick is the Chief Customer Officer of Moto Hospitality Limited.
 He joined Moto in September 2019 and was appointed as a director in October 2020.
 Nick was previously Director of Global Retail at Superdry Plc, and prior to joining Superdry was Strategy, Change and Operations Director for the UK commercial food division of Tesco.
+Nick holds no other positions outside the Moto group.

-Nick is responsible for providing a high quality experience and service to all Moto's customers.
+Nick is responsible for providing a high-quality experience and service to all Moto's customers.